 intelligibility.
 It is a convenient review resource for experienced developers

-as well as a concise educational appliance for aspiring software experts.
+and a concise educational appliance for aspiring software experts.
+Every

-Every algorithm, or data structure as the case may be, receives proper
+algorithm, or data structure as the case may be, receives proper treatment,

-accessible pseudo-code, asymptotic analysis, actual run time comparisons, and
+pseudo-code, asymptotic analysis, actual run time comparisons, and everyday use

-C language is not a requirement) complete with unit tests showcasing
+language is not a requirement), complete with unit tests showcasing the

 Why Algorithms and Data Structures?